Julien-Blanc-tgcm/kontroller/README.md

 * Discovery of servers on the local network
 * Multiple servers
 * Volume management, via Kodi or external device
-* Shutdown / wake-up management
+* Shutdown / Wake-on-LAN management

-# WakeOnLan
+# Wake-on-LAN

 Wake-on-LAN usually requires some configuration at the server level.